datacommonsorg/data/scripts/us_census/acs5yr/subject_tables/common/README.md

 Check the missing_report.json file for list of columns that need attention

-The script creates a 'compiled spec' which contains everythin from all the specs present in the spec_dir
+The script creates a 'compiled spec' which contains everything from all the specs present in the spec_dir

 It then proceeds to split 'compiled spec' in 2 parts:
 - keeping the parts where token match occours